ksmaheshkumar/dnsf_ckr/README.md

 ## Warning

-This application is only for education purposes.
+This application is only for educational purposes.
 I wrote it to show how the DNS protocol can be unsecure in some cases and I think you should use it with responsibility.

 ## How to build it?